Provides students with a complete educational foundation to work as a curriculum specialist

 of children.
 Students are required to observe children in a group setting.

-to observe children in a group setting.
+are required to observe children in a group setting.

 Dual Language Learner Specialization